JoseHervas/corby/README.md

 ## 🤝 Contribute

-This project is open-source and therefore every contribution is more than welcome, whether it be in the form of a new feature, improved infrastructure, or better documentation.
+This project is open-source and therefore every contribution is more than welcome, whether it be in the form of a new feature, new templates, or better documentation.